If you own a home or rent a place in an area commonly damaged by wildfires, we have some tips that you can follow to help protect your property.

 One more thing: If wildfires are common in your area you may also want to keep a supply of sandbags on hand (if you have someplace dry to store them).

-The sandbags won’t help against the fire but can be used afterward as a barrier to help prevent mudslides from damaging your home.
+The sandbags won’t help against the fire, but you can use them afterward as a barrier to help prevent mudslides from damaging your home.

 Now Here Are Some More Things to do ‘If There is a Wildfire Near My Home’